 Guidance will come from the regulator the Information Commissioner's Office (ICO) in due course which will help those of you who carry out some processing to better decide in the near future.

-If you are still unsure about how the GDPR will affect you and your business, or you need start practical preparations, check out the IDM's full GDPR training portfolio.
-Ranging from an entry level basics course to an expert level professional qualification, there is something for everyone no matter which part of the preparation journey you are currently at.
+If you are still unsure about how the GDPR will affect you and your business, or you need start practical preparations, check out the IDM Professional Certificate in GDPR.